Moldover: Controllerism

+The MIDI Manufacturers Association has referred to him as the "Godfather of Controllerism".

 Moldover suggests that the Controller is "the instrument of the next generation."
 In 2005, he coined the term Controllerism with the encouragement of his manager of the time, DJ Shakey.
 On the development of Controllerism he said that "the basic styles of DJing weren't satisfying to me, I was used to a more visceral way of performing; playing guitar, singing, and producing sound with my body in real time.
 For me, controllerism is more along those lines than DJing."

 In a 2007 article in Remix, Moldover stated that "Controllerism borrows its name from turntablism.
 These terms are essentially the same idea, but they revolve around different instruments."

-Instrument Design
+Instrument design

 Frankentroller

 The Frankentroller started as a Novation Remote 25 SL Keyboard; Moldover adapted its hardware to make it a new instrument by adding a Kurzweil keyboard touchstrip, a Korg Kaoss Pad, as well as refashioning some of the keyboards black keys to be used as crossfaders.
 Ean Golden of Remix subsequently stated that the Frankentroller had earned Moldover wins his personal award for "most creative mod."